 It might not have been Houdini, but the message was delivered in a way students will remember.

-The event, funded by assigned capital credits, is part of MEC’s commitment to safety.
+The event, funded by assigned capital credits, is part of MEC’s commitment to safety and education.

 For more information on the Making Accidents Disappear Program please contact Public Affairs at (928) 763-4115.